Algebraic-Programming/ALP/include/graphblas/hyperdags/README.md

     single ALP/GraphBLAS primitive.
 For example, a call to grb::vxm will emit two hyperedges for every nonzero in the sparse input matrix.

+Only the extraction of a coarse-grained representation is presently implemented.

 Usage
 =====